pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can remove a task from your task list so that you can remove tasks that you no longer need.
+You can remove a task from your task list, so that you can remove tasks that you no longer need.

 <h4>Format:</h4>